nguyensjsu/sp22-202-code-brewers/weekly journals/Haard Shah.md

 **Work done last week**: Suggested Strategy pattern which can be implemented in the project.
 Here, Strategy would be implemented as different levels of the game.
 There would exist different maps and also speed of the car would be different in the respective maps which can handled as different strategies while implementing in Greenfoot.

-**Work to do**: Start implementing Stratergy pattern as per the discussions.
+**Work to do**: Start implementing Strategy pattern as per the discussions.
 Also, create different classes and interfaces according to the actors agreed upon in the meetings.
 Start drafting class diagrams along side coding the individual classes in Greenfoot

 **Blockers**: None